dzegel/DynamockServer/README.md

     - expectation_id:
         - type: String
         - required: true
-        - description: The unique id assigned to the expectation provided in the request.
+        - description: The unique id deterministically generated from the expectation provided in the request.
     - did_overwrite_response:
         - type: boolean
         - required: true
-        - description: Indicates if the response provided overwrites a response previously registered with the expectation provided.
+        - description: Indicates if the response provided (or excluded) overwrote (or erased) a response previously registered with the expectation.

 ##### ExpectationResponse Object:
 - properties: